Connectivity to automate B2B document exchanges and AI-powered visibility into B2B transaction lifecycles

-How IBM Watson Supply Chain Solutions Can Help
+How IBM Sterling Supply Chain Solutions Can Help

 Our partner, IBM, has invested heavily in developing technology to help customers improve visibility across their supply chains, from a high-level KPI view of the business down to the detailed transaction level.

-Their Watson Supply Chain solutions enable customers to develop a more intelligent, demand-sensitive and customer-centric supply chain.
+Their Sterling Supply Chain solutions enable customers to develop a more intelligent, demand-sensitive and customer-centric supply chain.
 Solutions include: